top of page

 If they tell you that the taxi rank is far away, that waiting times are long, or that there are no taxis, ignore them again.
 The taxi rank is just outside the terminal, the queue moves quickly, and unless you arrive in the dead of night there are always plenty of taxis.

-If you absolutely, desperate can't live without them for a few days, think about purchasing a VPN before you go.
+If you absolutely can't live without them for a few days, think about purchasing a VPN before you go.
 It allows you to circumvent the Great Firewall – but again, expect slower-than-usual download speeds.

-Credit Cards are accepted at International Hotels but that’s about all.
-Most shops and restaurants, and all forms of public transport including taxis, require cash.
+Credit Cards are accepted at International Hotels, but that’s about all.
+Most shops and restaurants, and all forms of public transport including taxis, will not accept credit cards.

 6. Be direct when giving instructions